Assumption of the Risk in Maryland

 - Key Assumption of the Risk Opinions Outside of Maryland

 - Ex Parte Barran (1998 Alabama: college hazing lawsuit fails on assumption)

 - Knight v.
 Jewett (1992 California abandons assumption in light of comparative negligence in touch football game injury case)

 - Parker v.
 Redden (1967 Kentucky: court abandons assumption for reasonableness of conduct standard)

 - Anand v.
 Kapoor (2009 New York: flushes out nuances of the fault lines in assumption of risk cases)

 - Hughes v.
 Seven Springs 2000 Pennsylvania: no more assumption not that PA moved to comparative negligence)

 - Goepfert v.
 Filler (1977 South Dakota: don't jump out of moving vehicle)

-Not for nothing, let me point out that our lawyers enter into co-counsel relationships with lawyers dealing with the defense of assumption of the risk in serious personal injury cases.
+Our lawyers enter into co-counsel relationships with lawyers dealing with the defense of assumption of the risk in serious personal injury cases.

-Our firm frequently enters into co-counsel fee sharing relationship with other lawyers - consistent with the Maryland Rule 1.5(e).
+Our firm frequently enters into co-counsel fee sharing relationship with other lawyers - consistent with Maryland Rule 1.5(e).
 If you are a lawyer who has a case in Maryland, call 800-553-8082 or get our opinion on your case online.